Birr RFC: 1970s-1980s

-The club in the nineties
+1990s

-In 1996/97 Birr 1st XV team gained promotion from Division 4.
-Birr 2nd.XV won their section also in Division 4.
+In 1996/97, Birr 1st XV team gained promotion from Division 4.
+Birr 2nd XV won their section also in Division 4.

 In 1997/98, Birr maintained Division 3 status, narrowly failing to gain promotion to Division 2.
-Having secured a bye in the first round of the Smithwicks Provincial Towns Cup, Birr accounted for New Ross, and Mullingar to be beaten in the semi-final by Naas, the eventual winners of the Cup.
+Having secured a bye in the first round of the Smithwicks Provincial Towns Cup, Birr defeated New Ross, and Mullingar to be beaten in the semi-final by Naas, the eventual winners of the Cup.

-In 1998/99, Birr for the 2nd time in its history reached the semi-finals of the Provincial Town's Cup.
-Again, the club was beaten, this time by Naas to a scoreline of 15 - 3.
+In 1998/99, Birr reached the semi-finals of the Provincial Town's Cup for the second time in its history.
+Again, the club was beaten, this time by Naas to a scoreline of 15-3.
 Birr's youths section embarked on their very first international tour when 39 players and eleven accompanying coaches/adults were hosted by Ellon RFC, near Aberdeen, in Scotland.
 The travelling party won the locally arranged tournament at both under 10's and under 12's.

-Losing many of its players to retirement, the 1999/2000 season was very disappointing for the club as it was demoted to Division 4 of the Leinster League.
-The disappointment of the season was lifted when the club embarked on a very ambitious and successful tour to Argentina.
+Losing many of its players to retirement, the 1999/2000 season was disappointing for the club as it was demoted to Division 4 of the Leinster League.
+The disappointment of the season was lifted when the club embarked on a tour to Argentina.
 The youth section hosted Ellon RFC at mini level.
 Ellon RFC won the specially commissioned CARA Cup and both club twinned at Youth level.

-The new millennium
+21st century

 In 2000, following negotiations with the then Birr Town Council, and including an exchange of freehold and leasehold properties, Birr RFC acquired a long term lease on Council lands at Riverside.
 This site contains 2 full-size rugby pitches in the centre of Birr town.

-Fortunes again changed as the 2000/2001 season again saw the club gaining promotion by winning Division 4.
-Due to the Foot & Mouth epidemic in both the UK and Ireland travel restrictions forced the cancellation of many tours including the return tour to Scotland by the mini section.
+In the 2000/2001 season, the club gained promotion by winning Division 4.
+Due to the Foot & Mouth epidemic in both the UK and Ireland, travel restrictions forced the cancellation of many tours including the return tour to Scotland by the mini section.